aws-powertools/powertools-lambda-python/docs/quickstart.md

             Value: !Sub "https://${ServerlessRestApi}.execute-api.${AWS::Region}.amazonaws.com/Prod/hello/"
     ```

-This way definitively works.
-The downside of this approach is that you need to create new lambda file for every method or path and also configure SAM template to add new lambda configuration and configure API Gateway to point into them.
+This way certainly works.
+The downside of this approach is that you need to create a new lambda file for every method or path and also configure the SAM template to add new lambda configuration and configure API Gateway to point into them.
 For small additional methods it might be too much boilerplate code.
-Another approach though that might be more suitable in this case is to have all of our methods under control of one lambda and "route" into specific method based on a request.
+Another approach that might be more suitable in this case is to have all of our methods under control of one lambda and "route" into specific method based on a request.
 !!!
 Info
-    If you are interested in more detailed explanation between those two approaches we explained considerations [here](../core/event_handler/api_gateway/#considerations)
+    If you want a more detailed explanation of these two approaches, we have explained the considerations [here](.. /core/event_handler/api_gateway/#considerations)
-Example, naive code might look like the following code snippet.
+The simple code might look similar to the following code snippet.
 === "app.py"

     ```python hl_lines="10-23 26-28 34-35"